dylan-lang/opendylan/documentation/library-reference/source/common-dylan/transcendentals.rst

    :signature: acos x => y

-   :parameter x: an instance of type :drm:`<real>`.
+   :parameter x: an instance of type :drm:`<number>`.
 The angle, in radians.
                  If ``x`` is not in the range ``[-1,+1]``, an error is signalled.
    :value y: An instance of type :drm:`<float>`.